Solar Fountains — Questions & Answers

 Over the years, we have gotten many calls and emails regarding solar fountains.
-Many people are unfamiliar with how they work, which ones are better, etc... so we decided to compile a list of the most common questions asked to us about solar fountains.
-If you have a question that isn't on the list, please email us or call at 1-888-881-4668 and we will gladly assist you.
+Many people are unfamiliar with how they work, which ones are better, etc… so we decided to compile a list of the most common questions asked to us about solar fountains.
+If you have a question that isn't on the list, please email us or call at 1-888-881-4668 and we'll be happy to help you!

 The lifespan of a battery generally lasts between 12-18 months, but with repeated charge and discharge cycles, the battery capacity may reduce.
 You can try to boost charge the battery by leaving the panel in the sun for 2-3 sunny days to allow maximum charge.
 If the boost charge does not help the battery, then you will need to replace it.
 To replace it, open the battery cover on the back of the solar panel and replace the batteries with 4 standard AA size rechargeable batteries.

 How long will my solar-on-demand battery run before it needs to be recharged?

 Solar-on-demand fountain batteries typically run for about 4 hours on a full charge.

 Typical pumps continue to run even when the fountain is low on water or dry, causing the pump to burn out.
 Dry run protection technology forces the pump to turn off when the water level gets too low.
 This protects the life of the pump.

 Solar pumps can last anywhere between 2-4 years.
 How long it will actually last is dependent on many factors.
 The key factor is how well the pump is taken care of.
 If the pump is regularly cleaned and used properly the pump can last up to 4 years.
 A panel that is exposed to more direct sunlight will have a shorter life span than one that is in a less sunny climate.

 How far away can I put the solar panel?